RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 ...
 ```

 Down below, in the MOVERS section, let's tell the PackRotamersMover that we created earlier to use these TaskOperations.
+Note that we can apply these in any order -- TaskOperations are commutative, which makes them different from MoveMaps.
+We'll return to this point later, when we're designing with TaskOperations and ResidueSelectors.

 ```xml
 ...